richo/snowplow-wiki/setup-guide/2-collectors/clojure-collector/Setting-up-the-Clojure-collector.md

 <a name="env-config"></a>

-## 3. Configure your application environment
+## 3. Enable logging to S3

-### 3a.
-Required change: enabling log file rotation to S3

 Now that your application is up and running, you need to update the configuration so that the Tomcat logs are pushed to S3.
-(These will be processed by the [etl][etl] step to generate your SnowPlow data.)Click on the **Actions button** and select **Edit/Load configuration**.
+(These will be processed by the [etl][etl] step to generate your SnowPlow data.)
+Click on the **Actions** dropdown and select **Edit/Load configuration**.

 [[/setup-guide/images/clojure-collector-setup-guide/6.png]]